maurcz/angrymetalguy-to-spotify/README.md

 # Angry Metal Guy to Spotify

-I've been accessing https://www.angrymetalguy.com/ (AMG) for many years.
+I've been reading the [Angry Metal Guy](https://www.angrymetalguy.com/) website (AMG) for many years.
+They do _lots_ of metal album reviews and over the years I've discovered many awesome bands though their work.

 Unfortunately, these days I simply don't have to time to read/listen to every single band featured on the website... so I built this small project to scrape reviews and add the albums to my spotify playlist.

 The [playlist](https://open.spotify.com/playlist/52a8LeWcFcYtHhGMHJooHN?si=ccc94e86a9e049f3) is open to public, so feel free to follow if you don't wanna deal with all the tech stuff.
 Beware that I might remove any of the albums that I've already listened/disliked at will (note that the app can add to both public and private playlists, no restrictions).

-And I know there's a lot of controversy about "scores" on a website not being the best indicator of the quality of an album.
-However, if any of the reviewers in AMG give a album 3.5+, I know I'll at least _try_ to listen to that release.
-So I see this app more of an "automation for stuff I know I was going to listen anyway" vs. "list of THE best releases of the week".
-I also made sure to make this as configurable as possible - you can decrease the score cutoff to whatever you like, even potentially creating an instance that adds _everything_ that gets reviewed to a playlist.

 ![Scraping-Adding-To-Spotify-Image](docs/spotipy-adding.png)